mizutanilab/RecView/README.md

 A test dataset in TIFF format is available from the binary folder.

 <UL>
+  <LI>Build-191001.
+A bugfix in the CUDA memory freeing routine.
   <LI>Build-190729.
 Default memory usage in the Computing config dialog is now set to 40%.
 This minimizes memory paging and boosts the batch recon calculation.
     <UL>
     <LI>Tau (Quadro P4000, 1792 cores, 1.48 GHz) = 0.161 nsec (1.22 sec for a 2048x2048 slice from 1800 projections)